Agata872/Agata872/README.md

 ## 📫 Contact

-- 🎓 Affiliation: EMPOWER-6G Doctoral Network
+- 🎓 Affiliation: KU Leuven & Marie Skłodowska-Curie Actions: EMPOWER-6G Doctoral Network
 - 📍 Location: Belgium
-- ✉️ Email: *(add your preferred email here)*
+- ✉️ Email: *(tianzheng.miao@kuleuven.be)*
 - 🌐 GitHub: [@Agata872](https://github.com/Agata872)

 > If you use or build upon these codes or LaTeX projects, a citation or a star ⭐ is always appreciated.